 Display Pastoral Support Menu

 As a community, we are all mindful that it is important for us all to feel connected and supported by those we know and trust.
-Therefore, we have put a number of initiatives in place to support our pupils and their parents/carers during this difficult time.
+Therefore, we have put a range of information on these pages to support our pupils and their parents/carers.

-Tutors will contact their tutees fortnightly for an individual ‘catch up’; more often for those who may need it.
+In school, Tutors will meet their tutees twice a week as a small group.
 Tutors will also be able to offer their usual level of individualised support and encouragement to pupils.

 You will be provided with regular updates and useful information and are welcome to email your child’s Housemaster or Housemistress for any further advice or guidance.